owntheweb/ibeacon-ranger/README.md

 ##To-do
 * Theoretically this app works on Android, but hasn't been tested there yet (anyone want to give it a shot?).
+* Adapt to self-build on the desktop rather than Adobe PhoneGap Build for those that want it (I found Adobe PhoneGap Build to be handy when not familiar with the build process and also to build an iOS and someday a Windows Phone app from a Linux machine - whoa!).
 * Feature to manually add one's own iBeacons when the app is running (won't help anyone just scanning for my iBeacons!)

 ##Wish List